-Marveled by the Ideas on How to Make Scented Candles at Home?
+Marveled By Ideas On How To Make Scented Candles at Home?

 Who isn’t marveled by candle scents?
 I’ve been on a scented candle making streak!
 It starts in the autumn for me when the temperatures begin to cool off, and I crave the coziness.

 - Homemade scented candles cost less than store-bought.

 - You can also go green by upcycling containers such as glass yogurt jars or coffee mugs.

 - Did I mention homemade scented candles make great gifts for any occasion?

-- And you can make candles at home to match your decor and style from the container to the scent and even color.
+- You can make candles at home to match your decor and style, from the container to the scent and even color.

 This post contains some affiliate links for your convenience; read the full disclosure policy.